Dec 28, 2021

 For Mindtickle’s Salas, sales readiness starts even before the rep starts their first day.
 It’s about collecting as much data as possible to understand a sales rep’s individual training needs, and developing a long-term program for them.
 In fact, sales enablement data is the most valuable tool for sales excellence, says Salas.
 It not only helps everyone understand the progress of individual reps, but it also helps managers determine what areas of their training program require the most attention across the board.

 How does your team compare to these best practices?
-Help your sellers be the best sales professionals they can be by using continuous learning and sales enablement to be ready for anything.
+Help your sellers be the best sales professionals they can be by using continuous learning and data driven sales enablement to be ready for anything.

 When that moment of truth comes, will your team be ready to meet it?
 To learn more from these leaders, download our eBook, “Ramp Time to Productivity: Why Sales Everboarding is the Secret to Your Success.”